Is a knee wall in your landscaping plans?

 This elegant stone knee wall picks up on the home’s brick colour with two bands of brick highlighting the house numbers.
 The large boulders, river stone and low-growing evergreen ground cover gives the entire landscape a simple, but natural, feel.

-More importantly for gardeners, these knee walls create the perfect opportunity to create a lovely little garden to give a visual boost for that all-important street appeal we all crave.
+More importantly for gardeners, these knee walls offer the perfect opportunity to create a lovely little garden to give a visual boost for that all-important street appeal we all crave.

-In our neighbourhood, the knee walls are primarily made of stone, brick or concrete, but I have seen simpler DIY designs that are made from wood.
+In our neighbourhood, the knee walls are primarily made of stone, brick or concrete, but I have seen simpler DIY designs made from wood.

-For a more natural approach, a large boulder or rock slab with house numbers attached, can also provide a similar look as the more traditional knee wall.
+For a more natural approach, a large boulder or rock slab with house numbers attached, can also provide a similar look and feel as the more traditional knee wall.

 This small knee wall sits comfortably in a generous garden island